r7uaz0n/jekyll-now/_posts/2017-5-19-Friday-May-19th.md

 - Worked on final problem of _Loop Warmup HW_ and still stuck.

 - Decided to go through some Codecademy tutorials.
-Good review on functions.
+Good review on functions as well as terminology used when explaining things happening in code.  i.e. _passing in_ parameters to a function.

 ## What I got stuck on: